jsteele619/chess_scraping_project/README.md

 <h1>Welcome to my Chess Analysis</h1>

-You can run this code to get user chess information from chess.com, and automatically print out relevant graph to visualize the users data.
+You can run this code to get user chess information from chess.com, and automatically print out relevant graph to visualize the user's data.

 <p1> By running all cells in "chess_df_and_graphs.ipynb, you be prompted to input the username.
 Please make sure to make your own config.py file with the same format; login = ("username:password).
 After several moments, the relevant graphs save to graphs/{username}.
 The created dataframe saves to csv_files/{username}.csv.</p1>